osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 ```
 lsusb
 ```
--> Should see the name of the attached USB device in the output.
+-> Should see the name of the attached USB device in the output, looking something like:
+`Bus 001 Device 002: ID 0483:374b STMicroelectronics ST-LINK/V2.1`

+&nbsp;
 ## You are now ready to flash code!
 Just follow the directions in the Nucleo-F446RE-LED Repository to program the club's STM32 reference boards for the first time, available [here](https://github.com/osu-esdc/Nucleo-F446RE-LED).

+&nbsp;
+## For more information on bare-metal programming, see [this](https://github.com/cpq/bare-metal-programming-guide) fantastic guide.